1983 San Marino Grand Prix

 The 1983 San Marino Grand Prix was a Formula One motor race held at Imola on 1 May 1983.
-It was the fourth race of the 1983 FIA Formula One World Championship.
+It was the fourth race of the 1983 Formula One World Championship.

 Patrick Tambay took a popular victory in his Ferrari in front of a delighted Tifosi.
 Driving the #27 car, Tambay dedicated his win to the man he had replaced in the Ferrari team, the late Gilles Villeneuve.
 It was almost a perfect weekend for the Maranello-based team with René Arnoux qualifying on pole and finishing third.
 Renault's Alain Prost finished in second place, passing Arnoux with three laps left after the #28 Ferrari spun at the Acque Minerali chicane.

 Brabham driver Riccardo Patrese had taken the lead from Tambay with six laps remaining, but only held the lead for half a lap before crashing at Acque Minerali.
 He later described the accident as "purely my mistake".
 Showing their love for Ferrari more than for an Italian driver in a non-Italian car, the Tifosi cheered as Patrese handed the lead back to Frenchman Tambay in his Ferrari to take his second and last F1 victory.

 This would be the last time that Ferrari founder Enzo Ferrari saw his Formula One team score a victory in person.
 85 years old at the time of the 1983 San Marino Grand Prix, Enzo never attended races outside Italy anymore, and Ferrari would not win again on Italian soil again until the month after Enzo died in August 1988.
 Ferrari would not win at Imola again until Michael Schumacher in 1999.
-As of the end of the season, this remains the last race where all three drivers on the podium were of the same nationality.
+This was the most recent event where all three drivers on the podium were of the same nationality, until the 2026 Barcelona-Catalunya Grand Prix, 43 years later.